10 Best Audience Data Providers of 2026

 Audience data providers are companies that collect, organize, and sell information about businesses and consumers.
 This means they gather details like email addresses, phone numbers, job titles, company size, technology usage, and buying behavior, then package it so sales and marketing teams can find and target the right prospects.

 These platforms pull data from multiple sources.
 Public records, website activity, surveys, publisher partnerships, and proprietary tracking all feed into their databases.
 The key difference between B2B and B2C providers: B2B platforms focus on company information and business contacts, while B2C providers track consumer demographics and purchase patterns.
+Before evaluating any provider, it's worth understanding the foundational taxonomy of first-party, second-party, and third-party data, the section below explains how audience data providers fit into that picture.

 Modern providers do more than sell contact lists.
 They layer multiple data types together to show you who your buyers are and when they're ready to purchase.